Phaplu Everest base camp trek

 In addition, many people know a few about Nepal but they know much about Mount Everest.
 And trekking in the Everest region is the dream for everyone.
 This trek starts from Lukla – a gateway to the Everest region around 45 minutes flight from Kathmandu or from Phaplu.

 Spring and Autumn are the preferred time to trek to the Everest region.
-During this time, you can see the trail is very busy with trekkers caravan.
+During this time, you can see the trail is very busy with trekkers’ caravans.
 Sometimes difficult to get cozy rooms.
 To avoid all these, and walk in the complete wilderness, why not trek in December?
 This time when many avoid treks fearing the cold.
 But trust us!
 You will not regret on decision.

-Best time of the year to trek Everest Base Camp is either on Spring (March to May) or Autumn (October to December) stays clear skies.
+Epic Everest Base Camp trek best time of the year is either in Spring (March to May) or Autumn (October to December) stays clear skies.
 Moreover, there are many other popular trek routes connecting with ebc.
-Take a review about ebc trekking in Tripadvisor.
+Take a review about ebc trekking on Tripadvisor.

-If you are upbeat to fly lukla helicopter, you may tweak spare your excursion by 2 days.
+If you are upbeat to fly Lukla helicopter, you may tweak spare your excursion by 2 days.
 From Phaplu bazaar to Everest base camp trek route plan is handmade by our expert tour operator Ammar Raj Guni.
-Climb to Hillary Everest is conceivable to do in any months throughout the year.
+Climb to Hillary Everest is conceivable to do in any month throughout the year.

 Conducting from Phaplu to Everest base camp trek is an express trek tour, 17 days itinerary compared to most walks in this region leading up to the base camp.
-The particular trek route is designed for world travelers who wish to hike to the base camp of the spectacular mountain but are restricted time-wise.
-For travelers who wish to reach the Everest base camp in a more relaxed manner can try this itinerary however if this itinerary is not ft you than send us an inquiry for tailor-made itinerary.Day 01 Arrival at Kathmandu valley
+The particular trek route is designed for world travelers who wish to hike to the spectacular mountain base camp in a restricted time-wise.
+For travelers who wish to reach the Everest base camp in a more relaxed manner can try this itinerary.
+However, if this itinerary is not fit? send us an inquiry for a custom itinerary.Day 01 Arrival at Kathmandu valley

 Early in the morning, we start to drive from Kathmandu to Salleri by a local Jeep over the blacktopped road.
 It is a newly constructed road.
-We will have the best view the panoramas of Riverside, jungle, wonderful landscape and the scattered villages.
+We have the best panorama of Riverside, jungle, wonderful landscape, and the scattered communities.
 We cross the bridge at Sunkoshi River and continue through Okhaldhunga.
-On the way, we can see the incredible peaks as Dudhkunda (Numpur Himal), Everest and many other snowy peaks.
+On the way, we can see incredible peaks as Dudhkunda (Numpur Himal), Everest, and many other snowy peaks.
 Then it is a continual drive up and up, which takes us to the district of Salleri of Solu Khumbu.
-Overnight at Lodge.

 After breakfast, we start our foothill journey.
-It goes through the countryside road, which is wide and after our entire hike, today is easy and comfortable.
+It goes through the countryside road, which is wide, and after our entire hike, today is easy and comfortable.
 The view of Numpur Himal is awesome and the local scenarios accompany it.
 The trekkers, who fly to Phaplu from Kathmandu for 25 minutes, have also the same route for trekking.
 We cross small streams and hill gorges.
-From Fera, we walk through Pine forest to reach Ringmo.
+From Fera, we walk through the Pine forest to reach Ringmo.
 We walk furthermore 2 hours to reach Taksindo.
 We enjoy the first-day trek and take a rest.
-Overnight at Lodge.

 From the hill of Taksindo, the picturesque scenarios of Salleri can be explored.
 The monasteries of the village represent mystical touch with Tibetan Buddhism.
 From another ridge, the views of Lukla, Nunthala valley astound us.
-Then we descend through the alpine forest, pass the Nunthala village and continue to trek down, cross the Dudhkoshi River and get up to Jubing.
+Then we descend through the alpine forest, pass the Nunthala village and continue to trek down, cross the Dudhkoshi River, and get up to Jubing.
 After about 2 hours ascend, we reach Kharikhola.
-Overnight at Lodge.

 The trail climbs for about an hour after Puiyan to a ridge at 2800m, then up to another ridge.
 Passing through Lukla Airport follow a gentle climb up the mountainside on the left bank of the Dudh Koshi River.
-Along the way, you will have a view of Mt Nupla (5,885m), Kusum Kangaru (6,367m) and the Mount Kwongde Range.
-We have an easy rough trail to get Benkar village and walking about 1 hour further we can reach Monjo village.
-We stay overnight at lodge.
+Along the way, you will have a view of mount Nupla (5,885m), Kusum Kangaru (6,367m), and the Mount Kwongde Range.
+We have an easy rough trail to get Benkar village within 1 hour and Monju village in 70 minutes.

 We continue along the trail with many ups and downs; cross a stream, and pass by the tiny village Monjo.
-We then come to Sagarmatha National Park office where we a park entrance fee is to pay.
+We then come to the Sagarmatha National Park office to pay the park entrance fees.
 We follow a short walk along the riverbed of this valley where the major river meets each other.
-Crossing over the Hillary bridge, the trek begins the steep ascent to Namche Bazar.
+Cross over the Hillary bridge, the trek begins the steep ascent to Namche Bazar.
 On the way, we would have excellent views of Everest (8,848m) and Lhotse (8,516m.).
-Surrounded on three sides by mountain ranges, Namche Bazar (3,440m) is a central hub of the area for food, trekking gears, and other necessary goods.
+Namche village is a central hub of the area for food, trekking gears, and other necessary goods.

 Discover around Namche Bazaar and its surroundings!

-At the afternoon after Lunch, We walk above the clouds to Sengboche hill top.
+In the afternoon after Lunch, We walk above the clouds to Sengboche hilltop.
 We enjoy the splendid view of Mt.
-Everest, Ama Dablam, Thamserku, Nuptse, Lhotse, Tawche, Kwangde with several other popular mountains within a row within the 360-degree angle.
+Everest, Ama Dablam, Thamserku, Nuptse, Lhotse, Tawche, Kwangde with several other popular mountains within a row within a 360-degree angle.
 While descending to Namche, we would visit the National Park Museum (if you have enough time) just above the town that exhibits Sherpa culture.

 We trek from Tyangboche to Dingboche (4,260 m.).
 Leaving Tyangboche at the backdrop, we descend through a rhododendron forest and enter Deboche.
 Crossing a suspension bridge at Imja Khola, we head towards Minlinggo and inter Imjatse Valley beneath the mighty peaks of Ama Dablam, Nuptse and Lhotse.
 We finally come to Dingboche.